 As the drilling rig coughs into life and starts its work, sinking pipes into the ground, the excitement among the onlookers is palpable.

-Such a sound never fail to delight Uchizi Chirambo, a woman in the man’s world of heavy engineering.
-As one of the coordinators of a United Purpose and Self Help Africa project that’s drilling wells to bring clean water to communities in Malawi, Uchizi is a familiar face on drilling work being undertaken as part of the Dowa Integrated Water, Sanitation and Hygiene (DI WASH) project.
+Such a sound never fails to delight Uchizi Chirambo, a woman in the man’s world of heavy engineering.
+She is one of the coordinators of a United Purpose and Self Help Africa project that is drilling wells to bring clean water to communities in Malawi.
+Uchizi’s is a familiar face on drilling work being undertaken as part of the Dowa Integrated Water, Sanitation and Hygiene (DI WASH) project.

 As a woman, she recognises too the transformational impact of bringing safe, clean water to the lives of women and girls in rural Malawi.

-“It delights me to see rural women, children and communities in hard-to-reach areas accessing clean and safe water,” says Uchizi, as her team complete their latest drilling assignment, at Kalumba village in Dowa District.
+“It delights me to see rural women, children and communities in hard-to-reach areas accessing clean and safe water,” says Uchizi, as her team completes their latest drilling assignment, at Kalumba Village in Dowa District.

 As a result of this scheme, 520 people will have access to clean, safe water, and women and girls will be spared endless hours of back-breaking work, hefting heavy jerry cans of water from a spring several kilometres away.

 The DI WASH Project in Dowa is backed by the well-known US non-profit charity : water, who are committed to bringing safe, clean drinking water to communities across the globe.

 This year, DI WASH will drill 87 new boreholes and rehabilitate 43 partially functional water, and deliver clean water to over 40,000 people in Malawi.

 Uchizi Chirambo hopes that her involvement will have another impact too, and speaks of her desire to inspire young girls in Malawi to consider technical careers in industries such as engineering.
 “I have shown that it is possible for a woman to thrive in what is predominantly a man’s world,” she says.
 She hopes that others will follow her example.